PowerDNS/pdns/docs/manpages/pdns_control.1.rst

 list
 ^^^^

-Dump all variables and their values in a comma separated list, equivalent to ``show *``.
+Dump all statistics and their values in a comma separated list, equivalent to ``show *``.

 list-zones [master,slave,native]